 A lot of our Tribe have been reaching out for advice on stress eating and how to stick to your weight loss plan during this time of circumstantial change and uncertainty.
-With almost all of Australia currently self-isolating or social distancing, as a result so many people are working from home or keeping indoors for the safety of each other.
+With a lot of people currently self-isolating or social distancing, as a result so many people are working from home or keeping indoors for the safety of each other.
 Spending so much time at home means you’re faced with the constant temptation of frequent kitchen visits or snacks in short reach.
 This can lead to boredom eating.
 Here are five handy tips on how to tackle excessive snacking like a pro.

 Are you actually hungry or are you just boredom eating/ stress eating?